Enzyme-driven phase separation: Fluctuations

 \section{Fluctuations}

 The decay of a uniform state into a spatially patterned state is a crucial process in biological membranes, underlying phenomena such as chemotaxis \cite{RSB+03,KCFR08}, asymmetric cell division~\cite{CH04,VY18}, proliferation~\cite{HJW+12,WCM+15}, immune signaling~\cite{KM06}, and protein sorting~\cite{Stone+17,DKW+21,ZVS+21}.
 Linearly unstable uniform states tend to decay immediately and are thus unlikely to be directly observable in real time.
 In contrast, metastable uniform states can persist for long periods before decaying into a polarized, phase-separated state, either spontaneously via homogeneous nucleation or triggered by a small external cue~\cite{WL03}.
 Fluctuations, not considered in previous sections, are crucial for nucleation.
-In our simulations, we observe that germs of the stable phase of size smaller then a critical size~$R_\mathrm{c}$ tend to shrink, while those larger than~$R_\mathrm{c}$ grow into stable domains, mirroring the phenomenology of equilibrium phase separation.
-In this non-equilibrium setting, the properties of nucleation and the dependence of the critical size on the kinetic parameters of the process can be investigated using large deviation theory~\cite{FW98,T09,Vulpiani+14}.
-This approach must account for the multiplicative nature of the noise [Eqs.~(\ref{eq:noiseB}), (\ref{eq:reactionrates}), \ref{eq:alphas})], which itself depends on the field configuration~$\phi$.
-Fig.~\ref{fig:fluctuations} compares the analytical prediction~(\ref{eq:noiseB}) for the amplitude~$B(\phi)$ of random fluctuations with a direct measure of field fluctuations in our simulations, with good agreement.
+In our simulations, we observe that germs of the stable phase of size smaller than a critical size~$R_\mathrm{c}$ tend to shrink, while those larger than~$R_\mathrm{c}$ grow into stable domains, mirroring the phenomenology of equilibrium phase separation.
+In this nonequilibrium setting, the properties of nucleation and the dependence of the critical size on the kinetic parameters of the process can be investigated using large deviation theory~\cite{FW98,T09,Vulpiani+14}.
+This approach must account for the multiplicative nature of the noise [Eqs.~(\ref{eq:noiseB}), (\ref{eq:reactionrates}), (\ref{eq:alphas})], which itself depends on the field configuration~$\phi$.
+Fig.~\ref{fig:fluctuations} compares the analytical prediction for the noise amplitude~$B(\phi)$ [Eq.~(\ref{eq:noiseB})] with direct simulation measurements.
+Consistent with the theoretical limit assumed in the derivation (App.~\ref{app:adiabatic}), the simulations are performed in the regime of negligible enzyme fluctuations (cf. Table~\ref{table:parvalue}), showing good agreement.

 When basal catalysis is switched off ($k_\mathrm{b}=0$), the noise amplitude vanishes in the uniform states $\phi=\pm c$, making them absorbing: configurations from which the system cannot escape spontaneously.
 This is reminiscent of the absorbing consensus states in generalized voter models~\cite{Lig94,NFK96,CMP09,SB09,LDA22}.
 In this analogy, the $\phi^\pm$ molecules can be seen as voters in two opinion states, and the catalytic enzymes as agents that facilitate opinion changes.